DigitalDenCloud/serverless-web-application-backend/README.md

 ------------------
 There are two types of architectural patterns included in this repo.

-- A Monolithic Function (Putting all code in single Lambda deployment)
+- Monolithic Function (Putting all code in single Lambda deployment)
-- Two Single Purposed Functions (Each Lambda per functionality)
+- Single Purposed Functions (Each Lambda per functionality)

 When deciding what architectural pattern to use there are many trade-offs between monoliths and services.
 A monolithic function has more branching and in general does more things, this would understandably take more cognitive effort to comprehend and follow through to the code that is relevant to the problem at hand.